cleesmith/pcap_dump/README.md

         * ```packet.Dump()``` and ```packet.String()```
         * see [reflect issue](https://golang.org/doc/go1.6#reflect)
 * replace Sguil's and CapME's transcript (session) feature
-  * do this using gopacket
+  * do this using gopacket's flow and endpoints (httpassembly.go)
     * instead of external programs such as tcpdump and tcpflow
     * so there is just one binary to copy(install) onto servers
     * offer 2 versions: